History of the United States Army Special Forces: Operation Enduring Freedom – Philippines

 On 27 October 2007, a U.S. Special Forces soldier from 2nd Battalion, 1st SFG was killed in an accidental drowning incident at Lake Seit in the southern Philippines.

 On 29 September 2009, a roadside bomb killed two U.S. Special Forces soldiers from 3rd battalion, 1st SFG and a Philippine Marine on Jolo island.

 Operation Enduring Freedom – Horn of Africa

 During December 2002 and January 2003, Special Operation Detachment – Central (SOD-C) arrived to augment Joint Special Operations Task Force – Horn of Africa (JSOTF-HOA).
 The SOD concept was new and consisted of experienced National Guard Special Forces Officers and NCOs who served as the JSOTF's core staff.
 Besides the SOD-C, JSOTF-HOA included Air Force Special Operations Detachment-Alpha (AFSOD-A), an SF detachment, a SEAL platoon, and a Naval Special Warfare (NSW) rigid inflatable boat (RIB) detachment.

 In November 2006, 20th SFG Headquarters deployed to round out the Special Operations Command and Control Element – Horn of Africa (SOCCE-HOA) staff for two years.
 This initiative allowed SOCCE-HOA to better accomplish its missions.

+American Special Forces carried out operations in support of Ethiopian troops during the invasion of Somalia in December 2006 aimed at toppling the Islamic Courts Union.